Behind the Scenes: Operating Our Remote Observatory Under Pristine Dark Skies

 • Mount and Dome Synchronization: Ensures that the observatory dome or roof moves in harmony with the telescope, preventing obstructions.
 Advanced optical sensors, relays and hall sensors help make sure our equipment is safely parked before the roof opens and closes and this orchestrates with the dome control capability within NINA.

-NINA Sequencer
+NINA Sequencer imaging in LRGB

 Data Management